Misperception and informativeness in statistical discrimination

-Conversely, if the population is over-perceived ($q \succsim_{LR} p$), so that the instrumental and perception-correcting components have opposite signs, then the total effect is ambiguous and can be negative, as the following example shows.
+Conversely, if the population is over-perceived ($q \succsim_{LR} p$), so that the instrumental and perception-correcting components have opposite signs, then the total effect is ambiguous and can be negative, as in \Cref{fig:2-act-under-rev} and in the following example.
 (This example was discussed in the introduction.)